google/zetasql/docs/time_functions.md

 SELECT PARSE_TIME("%T", "07:30:00");
 ```

-When using `PARSE_TIME`, keep the following in mind:
+The following additional considerations apply when using the `PARSE_TIME`
+function:

 + Unspecified fields.
 Any unspecified field is initialized from
   `00:00:00.0`.
 For instance, if `seconds` is unspecified then it